heavenstobetsy/PhillyConstruction/data model.md

     </p>

-## Splitting the Data, Normalization, then Feature Selection with Boruta
+## Splitting the Data, Pre-processing, then Feature Selection with Boruta

 &nbsp;&nbsp;&nbsp;&nbsp;Before pruning unneeded features with Boruta, I randomly split the data into test and training sets, with 70% of the data assigned to a training set and 30% assigned to the test set.
+&nbsp;&nbsp;&nbsp;&nbsp;In addition, I standardized the data using StandardScaler from sklearn.
+StandardScaler transforms my dataset, so that each features' distribution will have a mean value 0 and standard deviation of 1.

 ![Test train split](https://github.com/heavenstobetsy/PhillyConstruction/blob/master/Charts/test_train.png)